tamuri/BIOL0033/software_installation.md

 })
 ```

 You should see messages such as "Loading required package: xxxx" for each of the packages.
-There might be some info messages but no errors.
+There might be some info messages ("The following object is masked..." etc.) but no errors.

 5. Finally, check the packages are in your search path.
 Type the command:

 ```
-packages = c('BiocManager', 'adegenet', 'ape', 'geiger', 'phangorn', 'phylogram', 'phytools') loaded <- search() found <- loaded[grepl('^package:', loaded)]
-found <- unlist(lapply(strsplit(found, split=':'), function(y) y[2]))
+packages = c('BiocManager', 'adegenet', 'ape', 'geiger', 'phangorn', 'phylogram', 'phytools', 'msa', 'ggtree') loaded <- search() found <- loaded[grepl('^package:', loaded)] found <- unlist(lapply(strsplit(found, split=':'), function(y) y[2]))